cdonahu/st558-project2/world.md

     ## Random Forest
     ##    0.02472315

-We have a winning model based on the highest R-Squared value of 0.0247232!
+Above is our winning model for the world channel based on it having the highest R-Squared value of 0.0247232!
 Our models are not doing that great, and only explain a small percentage of the variation in number of shares, but let’s not let that dampen our enthusiasm!

 If we wanted to improve upon these models, we could increase the tuning value of `mtry` in the Random Forest model.
 The cost would be the model